-Mangroves traditionally occur between Mean Sea Level and Highest Gravi-Mangroves traditionally occur between Mean Sea Level and Highest Gravi-tational Tide.
-Mangroves may be split into three zones based on relative posi-tion in the intertidal system (see Fig. 5.10).
-This activity involves demarcating stratified zones (seaward, mesozone and landward), before determining place-ment of random plots, in order to ensure that all potential mangrove zones are represented before detailed vegetation surveys.
-If tidal inundation lev-els are known, use these as the guide for stratifying the rehabilitation area into 3 zones.
+Mangroves traditionally occur between Mean Sea Level and Highest Gravitational Tide.
+Mangroves may be split into three zones based on relative position in the intertidal system (see Fig. 5.10).
+This activity involves demarcating stratified zones (seaward, mesozone and landward), before determining placement of random plots, in order to ensure that all potential mangrove zones are represented before detailed vegetation surveys.
+If tidal inundation levels are known, use these as the guide for stratifying the rehabilitation area into 3 zones.
 If inundation levels are not known, use the following method.

-Map created in activity 5.2.1, current remote sensing images of rehab site and surrounding area, pen, ruler
+• Map created in activity 5.2.1, current remote sensing images of rehab site and surrounding area, pen, ruler